► The best campervans 2023 named

 The rear seat – this time a three-seat bench – sits ahead of this, closer to the two front seats.
 It makes up into a bed, though not in as intuitive a way as the California’s, and the top beds of both vans are very similar.

 Which layout you like best is a matter of personal preference.
 We prefer the California’s traditional layout – it’s more versatile, feels more spacious and that ‘boot’ area is super useful.
-However, others have pointed out that the Nugget’s more split personality can be useful.
+However, others have pointed out that the Nugget’s more split personality can be beneficial.
 One parent can cook in the rear of the van while another entertains the kids in the front, for example.

 The Ford’s twin sliding doors and three-seat rear bench make it more useful as a people-mover, too, though it’s worth noting it’ll still only sleep four.
 The California can be optioned with a third rear seat as a separate unit, but it’s an expensive and awkward addition.